adrianmaciuc/playwright-framework/README.md

 #### 3.2 Playwright globalSetup file

-Create a `globalSetup.ts` file in the `/tests` folder to check environment variables and perform other configurations.
+Create a `globalSetup.ts` file in the `/tests` folder to be used for any configurations you need prior to running tests.

 #### 3.3 Playwright Fixture Files

 Use Playwright's [Fixtures feature](https://playwright.dev/docs/test-fixtures) for flexibility.
-Merge fixtures in `fixtures/index.ts` for easy access in tests.
+Merge multiple fixtures in `fixtures/index.ts` for easy access in tests.

 Example: